Six Tips for a Successful Renegotiation Process

-Performing the analyzes manually is absolutely possible, but will be both time- and resource-consuming.
-If you are using procurement analytics tools, such as our spend management solution, these insights will be readily available.
+Here, performing the analysis manually is possible, but it will be both time- and resource-consuming.
+If you're using procurement analytics tools, such as Ignite spend management solution, these insights will be readily available.

 You should always set a clear-cut agenda for the meetings with time indications for each part.
-Communicate the agenda to the supplier prior to the meeting to ensure that they are best possibly prepared and understand the purpose of the meeting.
+Communicate the agenda to the supplier prior to the meeting to ensure that they are prepared and understand the purpose of the meeting.

 During a meeting, you can easily be distracted with small talk and other derailments that do not serve the purpose of the meeting.
-One of the internal participants should therefore be responsible for managing the agenda and time spent, and notify if the meeting goes "off-topic".
+One of the internal participants should therefore be responsible for managing the agenda and time spent, and also notify if the meeting goes "off-topic".

 An overall story, clearly stating and sharing insights into why the meeting is being held, is always beneficial.

-4. Give specific feedback
+4. Give Specific Feedback

-5. Indicate possibilities
+5. Indicate Possibilities

 Suppliers and their sales people usually, if not always, want to sell more.
-A valid question that you must be able to answer, especially in light of how the future collaboration will be affected, is: What's in it for us?
+A valid question that you must be able to answer, especially in light of how the future collaboration will be affected, is: "What's in it for us"?

 To ensure a good negotiation climate, we advise you to consider and indicate possible growth opportunities that you can offer the supplier in return for their continued support.
 For example, are you currently buying goods or services from other suppliers in the spend category that this supplier could provide (i.e. bundling)?

-6. Show respect
+6. Show Respect